 Notes and substitutions

-- Pork: I used pork belly for its layers of meat and fat, staying moist and flavorful.
-For a leaner option, pork shoulder is an excellent substitute.
+- Pork: I used pork belly because its layers of meat and fat keep it moist and flavorful.
+If you're looking for something a bit leaner, pork shoulder is a great substitute—it's still tender and tastes great.

-- Vinegar: I recommend using coconut or cane vinegar for an authentic taste.
-You can use distilled white vinegar or apple cider vinegar in a pinch.
+- Vinegar: I recommend using coconut or cane vinegar (like Datu Puti) for an authentic taste.
+If you don't have anything else, distilled white vinegar or apple cider vinegar can work in a pinch, but it's not ideal.

-- Green Chilies: While not a common ingredient and entirely optional, long peppers (siling haba), serrano, or jalapeño peppers add subtle heat and freshness.
-Keep them whole to control the heat, preventing the dish from becoming overwhelmingly spicy.
+- Green Chilies: These are totally optional, but they can add a nice kick.
+You can use long peppers (siling haba), serrano, or jalapeño peppers add a subtle heat and a burst of freshness.
+Keep them whole to control the heat; this adds flavor without overpowering the dish.

 How to make this recipe